masonserna/masonserna/README.md

 - 🌱 I’m currently learning **intermediate JavaScript- think OOP and modular JavaScript**

 - Although I am not yet a full stack developer, I will soon be learning React, Node.js, Express.js, along with MongoDB.
-I'm pursuing internsip opportunities and would be thrilled to work with the contribute to your team.
-My primary interests and FinTech, HealthTech, and ClimateTech.
+I'm pursuing internsip opportunities and would be thrilled to work with and contribute to your team.
+My primary interests are FinTech, HealthTech, and ClimateTech.

 - 📫 How to reach me **masonAserna@gmail.com**